Toggle: English / Spanish

 - Second degree burns less than 2 to 3 inches wide

 - Third-degree burns

-- Second-degree burns more than 2-3 inches wide
+- Second-degree burns more than 2 to 3 inches wide

 Burns on the face, hands, feet, and genitals can be particularly serious.

 Children under age 4 and adults over age 60 have a higher chance of complications and death from severe burns because their skin tends to be thinner than in other age groups.

 Causes of burns from most to least common are: